CGrannan/building-boardgame-recommendation-systems/README.md

 The requirements for these components are described in detail in the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
 You can learn how your teacher will use the rubric to review the project [here](https://github.com/learn-co-curriculum/dsc-campus-capstone-project-review).

-## Final Project Proposals (2 project ideas)
+## Capstone Project Ideation

 Selecting the right topic and selecting a problem with the appropriate scope can make or break a good project before you even begin.
 When starting, try to think up at least 2 different project ideas to explore that you can discuss with your instructor.
-Consider the following questions when coming up with your project.
+Consider the following questions when coming up with your project:

-### Project Ideation Questions

 1. What question/questions are you trying to solve?
   * What are the outcomes you think you will find (could use mutually exclusive collectively exhaustive for this)?
 Why do they matter?